ewpeng/PKUGalaxies20/README.md

 **Schedule**

-This class meets every Tuesday, 1:30-4pm, except where noted differently on the schedule.
+This class meets every Tuesday, 1-4pm, in the KIAA 1st floor seminar room, except where noted differently on the schedule.